 - Nasal surgery – This procedure corrects obstructions that are in the nose, for instance, a deviated septum.

-As mentioned before CPAP therapy is considered the gold standard when it comes to treating sleep apnea.
+As mentioned before, CPAP therapy is considered the gold standard when it comes to treating sleep apnea.
 It involves using a CPAP machine that creates air pressure meant to keep your airways open when asleep.
 Though every patient does not tolerate this treatment, it is one of the least invasive and widely successful options for helping alleviate sleep apnea symptoms.
 Just like with medications and surgeries, though, there are still side effects and risks associated with CPAP therapy.

 One of the biggest complaints of a CPAP user is the discomfort of the first couple of months when they are getting used to both the machine and how it feels when they are asleep and the maintenance and routine of using the equipment.
 Unfortunately, it is prone to get dirty and become a breeding ground for bacterial contaminants.
 This means that germs, molds, fungi, and even viruses can find the warm moist environment created by your face mask, hose, and humidifier tank the ideal place to grow.
 Because of this side effect of measures used to help you be more comfortable, you have to keep a strict cleaning regiment.

 Typical cleaning processes for your CPAP gear is warm soapy water and a soft cloth.
 The biggest downfalls for this method of cleaning is that it can be messy, take up quite a lot of room, take a long time to dry, and it is easy not to have gotten everything 100% clean.
 Because most new CPAP users are already overwhelmed with all of the changes they have had to make to adapt to using their new device, we always recommend a good CPAP cleaning unit.